-Have herdsmen always been the White rhino's nemesis?White rhino (Ceratotherium) tend to be the bravest of the big animals: able to be calm in the presence of a lion: photo, and confrontational with an elephant: photo.
-When a white rhino calf chases adult wildebeest: video, it reveals that the species presents a mortal danger to domestic animals.
-(Even a Cape buffalo bull was killed by a white rhino when they were housed together within a fenced field.
-The video is on Youtube but is not recommended here.)
+Have herdsmen always been the White rhino's nemesis?White rhino are perhaps the bravest of the big animals.
+They can be calm in the presence of a lion (photo) and confrontational with an elephant (photo.)
+When a white rhino calf chases adult wildebeest (video) it reveals that the species presents a mortal danger to domestic animals.
+Even a Cape buffalo bull was killed by a white rhino when they were housed together within a fenced field.
+(The video is on Youtube but is not recommended here.)

-White rhino have a social side to their lives and they make a variety of vocalizations.
-Their communal dung-piles are called middens (see wildact) and dominant bulls go on speedy patrols to leave their smell in them.
-(Bulls weigh between 2 and 4 tonne.)
+White rhino (Ceratotherium) have a social side to their lives and they make a variety of vocalizations.
+Their communal dung-piles are called middens (wildact) and dominant bulls go on speedy patrols to leave their smell in them.
 Domestic animals need to avoid white rhino altogether, being too slow on their feet to risk a close encounter.

-As a formidable herbivore that defends well-marked territory, Ceratotherium must have been a problem for the first herdsmen on the Serengeti.
+As a formidable herbivore that defends a well-marked territory, Ceratotherium must have been a problem for the first herdsmen on the Serengeti.
 It would not have shared grassland peacefully with their livestock.

 A male Southern white rhino (C. simum) kicking in a midden.
 Bulls weigh between 2 and 4 tonne.
 (Courtesy V. J. Ruiter, 2016, posted on Facebook -SANParks)

 Mala Mala, 1987: "We'd stopped in a large open-area when somebody noticed a large animal in the distance, coming toward us.
 It soon became obvious that the animal wasn't going to slow down or change direction.
 Puzzled, we packed our drinks, climbed back onto the Land-rover and backed away.
-The white rhino crashed straight through our sun-downers spot to a midden on the far side of it.
-He dropped dung, kicked, sprayed urine, and then ran on into the bush-veld."
+The white rhino crashed straight through our spot to a midden on the far side of it.
+He kicked, sprayed urine, and then ran on into the bush-veld."

 Twentieth century Africans killed them too.
 In 1924, H. Lang wrote: '..the northern white rhino was an important part of the diet of local Africans ..there seemed to be “no effective means” to stop the “wholesale slaughter of the northern form” since proper policing of the vast areas was “practically impossible”' (ref. iucn.org/library.)